What to do When Faced with Criminal Abuse Charges in Maine

 The jury trial, although it’s frightening to most people, is a tremendous protection for folks, ordinary citizens, that we have.
 It’s relatively unique in the world.
 As much as any other way that exists to arrive at the truth, it works.
 It really does.
 It’s very much a protection for the accused that’s constitutionally entrenched.
 In Maine, and in most other jurisdictions, the jury has to be unanimous as to every element of the crime.

-If they’re not unanimous beyond a reasonable doubt that every element of the crime has been committed or that the defense, for example, has been disproved beyond a reasonable doubt, the jury has to acquit.
+If they’re not unanimous beyond a reasonable doubt that every element of the crime has been committed or that the defense, for example, has been disproved beyond a reasonable doubt, the jury has to acquit you of the criminal abuse charges in Maine.
 If they can’t reach a unanimous verdict of guilty or not guilty, that’s considered a hung jury, essentially, and a person can be retried.
 Unless it’s quite a serious charge, that usually doesn’t happen.
 The state has limited resources, and they often don’t do that.
 It’s, I think, very protective of the presumption of innocence to have a jury trial.

 The way I like to describe it to people is the jury – it’s like their first day on the job.
 They take it very seriously.
 They listen to the instructions of the judge to only convict if it’s beyond a reasonable doubt, that they have to weigh the evidence.
 They are mindful that they have to be unanimous.
 They take it quite seriously.
 It turns out, it’s quite a protection for people who have a defense, are not guilty, the situation is somewhat ambiguous, and a defense is possible.
 It really, really works.
 I realize that people are very afraid of it.
 The whole idea terrifies some people.
 It’s quite distasteful for other people.
 It’s a very good system for the defendants in determining whether or not they’re guilty.